Our response to COVID-19

 At Second Harvest, the health and safety of our communities, supporters and overall workplace are of paramount importance.
 In light of the ongoing COVID-19 pandemic and as part of our continued efforts to maintain a safe workplace for our employees and partners, Second Harvest now requires that all visitors, employees and volunteers who attend the workplace or other onsite locations to be fully vaccinated with a COVID- 19 vaccine approved by Health Canada.

 Volunteers who do not wish to be vaccinated, are medically ineligible to be vaccinated and/or have chosen not to be vaccinated due to religious beliefs can still volunteer with Second Harvest in a virtual capacity.
 Virtual volunteer opportunities are offered to all volunteers regardless of vaccine status and are subject to availability, based on organizational needs.
 In addition to our Vaccination Policy provided during onboarding, volunteers must comply with all Second Harvest health and safety protocols while performing volunteer duties and representing our organization.
 Additional health and safety measures include:

 - Practice physical distancing

 - Submit an electronic COVID-19 screening questionnaire prior to each volunteer shift

 - Participate in contact tracing by signing in/out when on Second Harvest property and at event locations when necessary

 - Do not volunteer if you have COVID-19 symptoms, been in contact with some who has COVID-19 or travelled without observing a quarantine period, if required by the Government of Canada.

 - Instructions on how to confirm you vaccination status and our health and safety protocols will be provided to volunteers upon booking.

 If you would like to register as a Second Harvest volunteer, please complete an application.
-If you have any questions, please contact our Volunteer Program Manager, Amanda Crawford at email@example.com or 437-703-5550.
+If you have any questions, please contact Amanda Crawford at firstname.lastname@example.org or 437.703.5550.